Create, test, and tune a DLP policy

 - Incident reports, to notify administrators.

 For this demonstration I've added user notifications to the policy (be careful of doing this without adequate user awareness training), and allowed users to override the policy with a business justification or by flagging it as a false positive.
-Note that you can also customize the email and policy tip text if you want to include any additional information about your organization's policies, or prompt users to contact support if they have questions.
+You can also customize the email and policy tip text if you want to include any additional information about your organization's policies, or prompt users to contact support if they have questions.

 The policy contains two rules for handling of high volume and low volume, so be sure to edit both with the actions that you want.
 This is an opportunity to treat cases differently depending on their characteristics.
 For example, you might allow overrides for low volume violations, but not allow overrides for high volume violations.